 Aurora

-Aurora (also known as the polar lights) are a natural display of curtains, rays, spirals, and flickering patterns of light in the northern polar latitudes (Aurora Borealis) and southern polar latitudes (Aurora Australis).
+Aurora (also known as the polar lights) are natural displays featuring curtains, rays, spirals, and flickering patterns of light in the northern polar latitudes (Aurora Borealis) and southern polar latitudes (Aurora Australis).
 They are most prominent after dark.

-• Aurora are the result of charged particles (electrons) produced by the Sun (solar wind) interacting with Earth’s magnetosphere.
+• Auroras are caused by the interaction of charged particles (such as electrons), ejected from the Sun (solar wind), with the Earth’s magnetosphere.

-• The magnetosphere accelerates electrons as they plunge into the atmosphere during their final few 10,000 km journeys from the Sun.
+• The magnetosphere accelerates electrons as they enter the atmosphere after travelling from the Sun.

-• The colour and pattern of aurora depend partly upon the amount of acceleration imparted to the precipitating particles.
+• The colour and pattern of an aurora are partly determined by the degree of acceleration given to the particles as they enter the atmosphere.

 Related diagrams